Pylons/pyramid/docs/designdefense.rst

 needn't understand the ZCA API either.

-Hiding the ZCA API from application developers and code readers is a form of enhancing "domain specificity".
+Hiding the ZCA API from application developers and code readers is a form of enhancing domain specificity.
 No application developer wants to need to understand the small, detailed mechanics of how a web framework does its thing.
 People want to deal in concepts that are closer to the domain they're working in: for example, web developers want to know about *users*, not